BijendraRaut/adme/README.md

 # 1. Project Title:
-Tech Pixels is a stock photo platform that allows users to browse and search for high-quality images.
+Tech Pixels is a photo stock platform that allows users to browse and download high-quality images.

 # 2. Project Description:
 Tech Pixels is a website that offers high-quality stock photos that are free to use for any purpose, including commercial use.
 Tech Pixels has a large and growing collection of photos, and new photos are added every day.